Louise M. Slaughter Rochester Station

 The Louise M. Slaughter Rochester Station is an Amtrak intermodal transit station in Rochester, New York.
-Local and regional bus transportation is provided by the Rochester-Genesee Regional Transportation Authority (RGRTA).
+Local and regional bus transportation is provided by the Rochester-Genesee Regional Transportation Authority (branded RTS).
 Various taxi firms service the station, as well.
 The station is located on the north side of Rochester, just east of High Falls on the south side of the tracks.

 Rochester is served by three Amtrak routes, totalling eight trains each day.
 The Lake Shore Limited operates one train in each direction daily between Chicago and Boston/New York City (via two sections east of Albany), while the Empire Service operates two trains in each direction between Niagara Falls and New York City, and the Maple Leaf serves the station with one train in each direction between Toronto and New York City.
 The station, opened in 2017, is the third train station to be built at the site.

 History

 Rochester has a long history of train stations.
 The first major Rochester station was built in 1845 by the New York Central Railroad on Mill Street by High Falls.

 In the 1880s, the railroad tracks were elevated (having previously been at grade) and in 1882 the station was relocated to the east side of the Genesee River, close to the modern station site on Central Avenue at St. Paul Street.
 This station was notable for its large train shed.
 Not long after the 1882 station was established, the city of Rochester had four major train stations: The New York Central station; the since demolished Erie Railroad Depot; the Lehigh Valley Railroad Station that houses Dinosaur Bar-B-Que; and the Rochester terminal of the Buffalo, Rochester, and Pittsburgh Railway that houses Nick Tahou Hots.

 The 1882 station would be demolished and replaced in 1914 at the modern site by the more famous New York Central station designed by Claude Fayette Bragdon.
 The station, often referred to as Bragdon Station, was four stories with three high arching windows reminiscent of train driving wheels and a main room that was reminiscent of New York's Grand Central Terminal complete with arched ceilings and a lunch counter.
 The station at its height had 6 island platforms connected to the main station building by two tunnels, one for passengers and one for baggage and mail that went all the way to the Cumberland St. Central Post Office.
 The station was seen as one of Bragdon's greatest architectural accomplishments.
-As was the case with several large union stations of the era, with falling revenues and the high maintenance costs and taxes of such a large facility the station was sold by the New York Central Railroad in 1959 to a private owner.
+As was the case with several large stations of the era, with falling revenues and the high maintenance costs and taxes of such a large facility the station was sold by the New York Central Railroad in 1959 to a private owner.